-Creating a forum for discussion and coordination for community-wide efforts to improve the nutritional, environmental, economic, and social health of Johnson County.
+Creating a forum for discussion and coordination for community-wide efforts to improve the nutritional, environmental, economic and social health of Johnson County.

 Building the capacity of local food policy bodies to find common ground on policy priorities, generate public support for those policies, and educate residents and community leaders on issues in our food system.

-Developing strategies to effectively address food access, hunger, obesity, community development, economic development, urban agriculture, food waste, and nutrition and food education.
+Developing strategies to effectively address food access, hunger, obesity, community development, economic development, urban agriculture, food waste, nutrition and food education.

 History of the FPC